Frequently Asked Questions

 Q: What expenses qualify as the local match for our proposed budget?

 A: We ask that each community match the $10,000 funding they are awarded with their own $10,000 in kind contribution.
-This in kind contribution can come from donated staff time, donated materials or space, or actual money from another funding source.
+This in-kind contribution can come from donated staff time, donated materials or space, or actual money from another funding source.
+Some other funding sources in the past have included local business sponsorship or university support.
 The local match needs to be used for the planning and execution of the workshop.
 Federal funds are not eligible to count towards the match.